 The Smoking section captures cigarette smoking status (current, past, never smoked), amount if smoked (cigarettes per day) and duration of smoking (age started or stopped).
 Smoking status is defined by the response to "ever smoked cigarettes regularly, at least 1 cigarette a day."
 These items allow measures of pack years and number of years smoking to be calculated.
-In follow-up rounds, this section is asked only of SPs who reported smoking in their initial round.
+Starting in Round 2, this section is asked only of persons who reported smoking in the prior round.